illinois-ceesd/mirgecom/doc/development/pullrequests.rst

 The CI testing in mirgecom includes a set of "production" tests which help detect when a proposed change in a PR breaks the CEESD prediction capability toolchain.
+Most developments and PRs do not require special considerations for the production tests, but any production test failures will require a bit of care to resolve.

 When PRs run afoul of the CI production tests, it indicates that if the PR change set merges to main, then the "production" capability of mirgecom will not function until the production capability and the change set are brought into accordance.

+To resolve CI production test failures for a development in PR, it is often useful to run the production tests manually.
 The production tests may be prepared and executed from anywhere by hand-executing the production test scripts found in ``.ci-support/``.
 The following is an example workflow adjacent to what CI itself does for executing the production tests.
-In the following example, the PR development is assumed to be in a mirgecom branch called ``branch-name`` and possibly in a fork called ``fork-name``.

 1. Check out the PR development (and optionally make a production branch)

+   The PR development is assumed to be in a mirgecom branch called ``branch-name`` and possibly in a fork called ``fork-name``.

    .. code:: bash